-IASC Council, at its meeting at the Arctic Science Summit 2011, decided to allocate funds for cross-cutting activities, that are supported by at least three of the five IASC Working Groups.
-The objective of this WG-spanning program is to promote system-scale activities within IASC and to encourage the WGs to explore activities, which should be of interest to three or more of the WGs.
-Because the IASC WGs are set up along disciplinary lines, it is possible that their activities will be focused only on one or two disciplines.
-While this is to be expected, IASC wishes to promote crosscutting themes and encourage interaction between the working groups.
+IASC Council, at its meeting at the Arctic Science Summit 2011, decided to allocate funds for cross-cutting activities, that are supported by at least two of the five IASC Working Groups.
+The objective of this WG-spanning program is to promote system-scale activities within IASC and to encourage the WGs to explore interdisciplinary activities, in particular across the natural and social sciences.

 Community-based Research – Do`s and Don`ts in Arctic Research

 Climate change represents a major challenge for northern regions, and its impacts are already being observed in many communities.
 The workshop session “Community-based Research – Do`s and Don`ts in Arctic Research” was organized by IASC Fellows Josefine Lenz (TWG), Elena Kuznetsova, Louis-Philippe Roy, Robert Way (all CWG), Kristina Brown and Emily Choy (all MWG) in the frame of the Permafrost Young Researchers Workshop on 18-19 June 2016 during the 11th International Conference on Permafrost 2016 (icop.org).